aukai84/securityprozhawaii/src/pages/index.md

     protect our Ohana, businesses, and property.
 The crime here has risen to an alarming rate, and it is Security Proz objective to give our islanders the best prices and cutting edge technology available.
-Prevention is the best solution, we don't want you to be a victim, go with the Proz.
+Prevention is the best solution, we don't want you to be a victim, go with the ProZ.
 description: Security Proz is Hawaii's leading alarm company.
 intro:
   blurbs: